Using relative weight analysis with residualization to detect relevant nonlinear interaction effects in ordinary and

 \section{Introduction}

-Traditional analysis logistic regression, include hypothesis testing about the nullity of coefficients and estimate confidence intervals; check some distributional assumptions about the residuals or check the variability of the fit along all the data.
-All those checks are mandatory in modern statistics.
+Traditional fit in ordinary or logistic regressions estimates the best set of parameters for a dataset.
+We executed another analysis in tandem, like hypothesis testing about the nullity of coefficients; estimation of confidence intervals; check the distribution of the residuals; or checking the variability of the fit along with the data.
+These checks are mandatory in modern statistics.

-Usually, the analysts fail to determine how influential is one predictor to determine the value of the output.
-In other words, if one variable weights more than another to establish the value of the output.
-Those are widely implemented for multivariate linear models with the package \texttt{rwa} (\cite{ChanRwa2020}).
-However, in real applications, the predictors are frequently nonlinear.
-Also, it has known that interactions could have a predominant role in the modelling.

-This package combines the ideas from \cite{TonidandelDetermining2010} and \cite{LeBreton2013} to estimate relative weight analysis from a model with interactions.
-It residualized the interactions to separate the effects correctly and determine the true effects on the model.

-Also, the main motivation of this package was to be used on data related to public health or clinical studies.
-Normally, on those studies we need three elements: control variables (age, sex, some known disease, etc.), fixed variables (establish by literature or some expert criteria), free variables (the confounders) and the pairwise interactions.
-Even if the these kinds of studies and their models could be unique, a guidance and have some preliminary results could be useful before try a complex model.